 It’s easy!
-All you need to do is fill out our donation form.
+When you want to donate a Kindle, all you need to do is fill out our donation form.
 You’ll get an email back letting you know where to ship your Kindle.
 Once we receive it, we’ll send you another email to thank you.
 Then your Kindle goes to a student!

-The first step is to fill out our donation form.
+The first step to donate your Kindle is to fill out our donation form.
 Then you’ll receive an email with instructions on where and how to ship your Kindle.
 Most donors send their Kindle via USPS and use a small, two-day priority box.
 Feel free to add packaging to keep your Kindle safe, but we’ve found that very few Kindles have broken in transit, even without bubble wrap.

 We believe that 100% of cash donations should go to buying books that students want to read.
 Asking donors to pay for shipping keeps the KCP’s total administrative costs under 2%.

 On the same day that we receive your Kindle, you’ll get an email from us.